 All pre-approved distributional courses for the major may be counted towards the concentration.

 These are additional courses that may be of interest to human rights students.
-Courses on this list, as well as others listed on the Directory of Classes, may fulfill degree requirements if the student can demonstrate that he or she can complete substantial coursework specifically focusing on human rights.
-Students who would like to count one of these courses towards the degree should consult with the program.
+Courses on this list, as well as others listed on the Directory of Classes, may fulfill degree requirements if the student can demonstrate that they can complete substantial coursework specifically focusing on human rights.
+Students who would like to count one of these courses towards the degree must consult with the program in advance to seek approval, sharing a syllabus for review.
+You can navigate to these courses using the drop-down menus below.